 Once admitted to the Program, students are issued a letter of acceptance by NMBU.
 Students use this document to apply for their student visa at the nearest Norwegian embassy or consulate.
 Students are responsible for researching the most up-to-date immigration requirements and arranging all immigration documents.
 NMBU provides guidance on how to obtain such documentation.

 During the semester prior to the start of the Program, the SIS Office of International Programs conducts a mandatory pre-departure meeting.
 Topics covered include administrative, logistical, security, and cross-cultural issues.
 NMBU holds an orientation at the beginning of each semester, which students are strongly encouraged to participate in.

 How to Apply

 Complete and submit the NMBU application to the SIS Office of International Programs (OIP) by the specified deadline for the semester in which you intend to study abroad.
 Applicants are required to submit a non-refundable $50 application fee.
 Payment details are included in the online application.
 Students may not apply directly to the Norwegian University of Life Sciences.

-- NMBU makes the final admissions decision and corresponds directly with Program participants regarding course registration, accommodation, orientation programs, etc.
+NMBU makes the final admissions decision and corresponds directly with Program participants regarding all admissions and enrollment matters.